 Alternative or Natural Therapy: Some women have found different types of natural remedies to use when dealing with endometriosis.
 Remedies such as vitamins and herbs, diet changes, acupuncture, myofascial release, and Chinese medicine have proven to be useful therapies when managing endometriosis.

 There is no cure for endometriosis, but for some women, pregnancy can lessen the symptoms and effects.

-A hysterectomy is not the cure for endometriosis, but it can make a difference for some women.
+A hysterectomy is not a cure for endometriosis, but it can make a difference for some women.
 Discuss all of your options with your doctor before choosing to have a hysterectomy.

 There is no known prevention at this time.
 Researchers have not discovered a conclusive reason why women get endometriosis, therefore they do not have a way to prevent it from occurring.

 The most common areas for endometriosis to implant are on the ovaries, the outside wall of the uterus, fallopian tubes, pelvic cavity, and reproductive organ ligaments.
 Lesions can also be found on the bladder, bowel, cervix, vagina, and abdominal surgery scars.

 The average amount of time it takes for a woman to get an accurate diagnosis from the onset of symptoms is about 10 years.
 This is due to the lack of research and information getting to doctors and the fact that endometriosis can mimic many other diseases and disorders.
 The best thing is to seek out an endometriosis specialist and let him/her confirm the possibility of endometriosis.

 Endometriosis can cause infertility in many women, but with proactive treatment, the possibility of pregnancy is increased.
 Discuss treatment options with your doctor to decide what would be the best course to take to increase your chances of pregnancy.